twinnydotdev/twinny-ui/src/posts/symmetry.md

 # What is symmetry anyway?

 Alright, let me tell you about this thing I've been working on called Symmetry.
-If you're anything like me - a shitty software engineer trying to make AI stuff work by copying and pasting from Claude you might find this interesting.
+If you're anything like me - an average software engineer trying to make AI stuff work by copying and pasting from Claude you might find this interesting.

 It's an open-source project I built to make AI infrastructure distributed.
 Using some p2p tech from [Holepunch](https://holepunch.to) called [Hyperswarm](https://github.com/holepunchto/hyperswarm) with some added jankyness on top of it.

 ## What's This All About?

 So here's the story - I got tired of seeing AI infrastructure being this massive pain in the ass that either costs a fortune or requires you to sacrifice your firstborn to some tech overlord.
 I mean, have you seen the prices these days?
-It's mental, $200 a month for ShitGPT Pro, come on...
+It's mental, $200 a month for ChatGPT Pro, come on...

 Symmetry is basically my attempt to do something about it.
 Think of it like a peer-to-peer network where people can share their computing power for AI stuff.
 Kind of like torrenting, but for machine learning.

-## Technical shit
+## Technical jargon

 Right, so under the hood, this thing uses [Hyperswarm](https://github.com/holepunchto/hyperswarm) - it's this p2p networking stack from the folks at [Holepunch](https://holepunch.to).
 Don't worry if you've never heard of it, just know that it lets computers talk to each other without needing some central server.